 “Responsible for spearheading all aspects of project management in the IT department to optimize all operational units, ensuring maximum efficiency, productivity, and profitability.”

 c.
 Include only relevant work experience

-- Based on HR Drive, recruiters only take an average of 7.4 seconds to look at one’s resume.
+- Based on HR Drive, recruiters only take a few seconds to look at one’s resume.
 This signifies the importance of being concise, succinct, and relevant.
 In most cases, you should only include professional experiences that are relevant to your target job.
 For example, if you are applying for a Marketing Director position, you should include all marketing-related experiences and achievements.

-Applying this methodology would increase the likelihood of one’s resume to gain more attention.
+Applying this methodology would increase the likelihood of one’s resume gaining more attention.
 Also, being able to articulate your responsibilities, experiences, and accomplishments will demonstrate writing competency, which is valuable in most cases.
 Here are some examples of how you can make your professional experience section more targeted:

 - If you are applying for an IT lead position, make sure to highlight information technology, planning & implementation, project management, system troubleshooting, and data analysis.